ebastoun/Single_cell_ERK_signal_analysis/README.md

 This code is divided in two main sections:

 1. Data reading, detection of collective events by the ARCOS algortihm and results storage.
-2. Results reading, filtering and calculation of median events per hour and unit area as well as median area of events.
+2. Results reading, filtering and calculation of median events normailized per hour and unit area (Events/h-mm<sup>2</sup>) as well as median area of events (mm<sup>2</sup>).

-The original publication with the implimentation and validations of the ARCOS algorithm can be found [here](https://rupress.org/jcb/article/222/10/e202207048/276138/Automatic-detection-of-spatio-temporal-signaling)
+The original publication with the implimentation and validations of the ARCOS algorithm can be found [here](https://rupress.org/jcb/article/222/10/e202207048/276138/Automatic-detection-of-spatio-temporal-signaling).